acao780/Making-Journey/journal-pages/week-10.md

 ## ACTION PLAN (下面的是你的写作要回答的问题）
 ![Alt text](../assets/week-10/week10_actionplan.png)
+### Reflective Summary

+The critique session provided valuable feedback that helped me better understand both the strengths and weaknesses of my project.
+One of the most significant points raised was that the thematic focus of the project is clear.
+Several classmates commented that using personal food diary data creates a strong connection between everyday eating habits and data visualisation.
+They felt that transforming food records into visual forms makes the data feel more personal and meaningful rather than simply presenting numbers.

+Another important piece of feedback was that audience interaction remains underdeveloped.
+While the visual concept is becoming clearer, classmates suggested that the project could benefit from more opportunities for viewers to engage with the data.
+Suggestions included experimenting with different presentation formats and considering how interaction could help communicate the message more effectively.

+I also received feedback about the future development of the project.
+One classmate suggested separating data from different participants rather than combining everything together.
+This would make comparisons easier to understand and could strengthen the project's ability to communicate different eating behaviours and patterns.

+Based on this feedback, I have identified several action points.
+First, I will continue developing the interactive aspects of the project through Figma rather than p5.js.
+Second, I will explore ways to clearly separate and compare data from different participants.
+Third, I will further refine the Wind Chime Tree concept to ensure that viewers can easily understand the relationship between food choices, energy intake, and daily habits.
+Finally, I will focus on simplifying the visual system so that the project remains engaging while clearly communicating its message about self-care and eating habits.

+## Independant study

 Today, I presented the project images and data concepts to the teacher.
 The overall feedback was highly positive; the core structure, logic, and visual presentation were approved as they are, with no modifications required.
 During the review, we discussed the core "why" behind the design choices, specifically focusing on the purpose of the data collection and the necessity of the community feature.